Azure/iot-edge-virtual-kubelet-provider/README.md

     > Add a new ```--from-literal``` entry if you want to store multiple keys

 1. Use [Helm](https://github.com/kubernetes/helm), a Kubernetes package manager, to install the *iot-edge-connector*

+    Initialize Helm in the cluster using the following command.
+If the command is executed for the first time, it may take upto a minute for all Helm components to become ready

     ```
+    helm init
+    ```

+    Use the command below to allow installation in the Kubernetes *default* namespace

+    ```
+    kubectl create clusterrolebinding add-on-cluster-admin --clusterrole=cluster-admin --serviceaccount=kube-system:default
+    ```

+    Install the IoT Edge connector.

+    ```
     helm install -n hub0 src/charts/iot-edge-connector
     ```
     After a few seconds ```kubectl get nodes``` should show ```iot-edge-connector0``` listed.

-    Use the following command to install the *iot-edge-connector* on Kubernetes clusters that are not having RBAC enabled
+    AKS clusters have RBAC enabled by default, use the following command to install the *iot-edge-connector* on Kubernetes clusters that don't have RBAC enabled.

     ```
     helm install -n hub0 --set rbac.install=false src/charts/iot-edge-connector
     ```